Home Careers Waiter/Waitress

 1. Expanding Culinary Knowledge

-Waiters and Waitresses are enriching their understanding of diverse cuisines, specialty dishes and presentation techniques to offer more informed guidance and recommendations, enhancing the overall dining experience.
+Waiters and Waitresses are enriching their understanding of diverse cuisines, specialty dishes and presentation techniques to offer more informed guidance and menu recommendations when taking customer orders, enhancing the overall dining experience.

 2. Health-Conscious Service